Top 5 Best Kyoto Hot Springs & Public Baths for a Perfect Day Trip

 Best Hot Springs in Kyoto – Ranking & Guide

-Whether you want a relaxing soak after sightseeing, a deep cultural experience, or a quiet retreat in the mountains, these spots offer the perfect way to unwind and feel the real Kyoto.
+Whether you want to relax after sightseeing, experience Japanese culture more deeply, or unwind in a quiet mountain setting, these spots offer the perfect way to discover the true charm of Kyoto.

 1st Place: Kurama Onsen